 Spain parliament calls for Franco's remains to be moved

 Spanish la... .
 FILE - In this May 10, 2016 file photo, tourists walk outside the Valle de los Caidos monument that houses the tomb of Spanish former dictator General Francisco Franco in it's mausoleum,near Madri...
-The secretary of state is in Fairbanks for a meeting with the world's eight Arctic nations amid concerns about the future of the sensitive region after President Donald Trump called for more oil drilling and...
-The secretary of state is in Fairbanks for a meeting with the world's eight Arctic nations amid concerns about the future of the sensitive region after President Donald Trump called for more oil drilling and development.
+MADRID - Spanish lawmakers have voted in favor of moving the remains of dictator Gen.

 Discussions